Ten66 Country Walk

 Thirty one miles in length, sixty two if you walk back to the car like us, the easy to follow path leads across delightful countryside with stunning views.

 Our walk was broken down into six easy sections (approximately six miles each) planned with somewhere convenient to park the car.
-You will need OS Explorer Maps 124 and 125.
+You will need maps OS Explorer 124 Hastings & Bexhill and OS Explorer 125 Romney Marsh, Rye & Winchelsea.

-Pevensey Castle to All Saints Church, Herstmonceux Castle
+Pevensey Castle to All Saints Church near Herstmonceux Castle

 Parking near Pevensey Castle, roadside or car park, the walk leads through the castle grounds (free) then heads north across the Pevensey Levels following the wide ditch of the Pevensey Haven and Hurst Haven to All Saints Church just west of Herstmonceux Castle.